 Pickup at the store is the leading mode of fulfillment, which means investing in this service is valuable.
-According to our 2021 survey on shopper behavior, adoption increased 9% in 2021, with 61% of shoppers using store pickup.
+According to our 2021 survey on shopper behavior, adoption increased by 9% in 2021, with 61% of shoppers using store pickup.

-A full 88% of shoppers say that speed is their number one reason for using click and collect grocery shopping.
+A full 88% of shoppers say that speed is their number one reason for using click-and-collect grocery shopping.
 Yet long wait times remain an issue for many.

 Geolocation technology that enables live location tracking and extremely quick handovers is a relatively new, but important, pick-up feature.
 Right now, just 6% of grocers offer this differentiating experience — but it’s one that could make a big difference.